chee86j/express-docker-demo/README.md

 - Containers start quickly and use fewer resources than full virtual machines.
 - One laptop (or server) can run many isolated projects at once without version conflicts.

 This repo shows how to containerize a simple Express + Postgres app so learners can see those benefits in action.
+There is no UI layer—hit the API endpoints directly or curl them from a terminal.

 A minimal Express + Postgres "Hello World" API you can use to practice Dockerization.
 It loads database configuration from the provided `.env` file: